soumide-coursera/churneval/index.md

 # Package "churneval"

-#### **Version:** 1.1
+#### **Version:** 1.3

 #### **Author:** *Soumi De*

 #### **Maintained by:** Soumi De <<soumi.de@res.christuniversity.in>>

 #### **Description:**
 churneval is a package to evaluate models used in churn classification.
-The evaluation metrics include accuracy, sensitivity, specificity, precision, F1-score and top-decile lift.
+The evaluation metrics include accuracy, sensitivity, specificity, precision, F1-score and top decile lift.
+The package also contains functions to plot lift curve and gain curve of a model.

 #### **License:** GPL-3